 Do you think Bentley’s proposal is a fair, Christian approach to solving the state’s need for more money in Montgomery?

-News and announcements from Cook & Co.
+News from Cook & Co.
 Tax Advisors at 124 South Main Street in Arab, Alabama.

 Latest posts by Gregory J. Cook, EA, CPA (see all)

 - Arab Alabama says Goodbye to Local Bank - 04/25/2018

 - Crooks Direct Taxpayers to IRS.gov to Verify Calls - 04/24/2018

 - Didn’t file by April 18? - 04/23/2018